Martin Kramer

+Kramer has written for the group Middle East Forum, and has argued that Islam and fundamentalism are innately linked.

 Education

 Kramer began his undergraduate degree under Itamar Rabinovich in Middle Eastern Studies at Tel Aviv University and completed his BA in Near Eastern Studies from Princeton University.
 He earned his PhD at Princeton as well, under Fouad Ajami, L. Carl Brown, Charles Issawi, and Bernard Lewis, who directed his thesis.
 He also received a History MA from Columbia University.
+He gained a PhD in Near Eastern Studies from Princeton University in 1982.